 When to switch off the recorder

-Prioritizing participant safety, we sought approval from the Ethics and Data Committee at Leiden Law School before conducting fieldwork.
-Collaborating with the Law School’s data steward, we developed a comprehensive Data Management Plan (DMP), detailing protocols for data collection, processing, storage, and archival.
-We also created an information sheet and consent form to clearly communicate research objectives, participants’ rights, and privacy safeguards.
-Additionally, with guidance from the faculty’s data protection officer, we conducted a Data Protection Impact Assessment (DPIA) to identify and mitigate potential risks.
-The Ethics Committee approved our plan at the beginning of our project in 2021.
+To ensure the safety of our respondents, we requested permission from the Leiden Law School Ethics and Data Committee before conducting fieldwork.
+In collaboration with the Law School's data stewards, we developed a comprehensive Data Management Plan (DMP), outlining the protocols for data collection, processing, storage, and archiving.
+We also created an information sheet and consent form to communicate the research objectives and the respondents' rights clearly with our respondents.
+Furthermore, we conducted a Data Protection Impact Assessment (DPIA) with a Privacy Officer from the law school to identify and mitigate potential privacy risks.
+The Leiden Law School Ethics Committee approved our plan at the beginning of our project.

 Interestingly, some participants found my privacy precautions excessive.
-Over two years of fieldwork, I built trust with many respondents, some of whom offered to share photocopies of civil documents like passports or birth certificates.
-While a child's birth certificate was crucial to the research, I chose to take a single photo rather than duplicate multiple family documents, explaining my ethical concerns.
-One participant, after initially insisting, eventually accepted my decision with a shrug: "Ah well."
-Once I got home I removed the personal information from the photo and saved it in a VeraCrypt container.
+Over two years, I built trust with several respondents, some of whom offered to share photocopies of official documents such as passports or birth certificates.
+Although a child's birth certificate was crucial to the research, I chose to capture it only once rather than carelessly duplicating everything every time it was offered.
+Once home, I removed the personal information from the photo of the birth certificate and stored it in a VeraCrypt container.
+Ultimately, researchers must conduct well-considered risk analyses.
+Even if respondents voluntarily share more information, the question remains whether it is truly necessary and whether it would put someone at risk if the data were leaked.